rbchan/modfit/keys/lm/lm-key.md

 The function `lm.gibbs` is fairly long and dense.
 Take a look at the script `stats/keys/lm-key-old.R` to see an annotated function along with several other functions for making the algorithm much faster.
 These examples include the use of <span>Rcpp</span> and <span>RcppArmadillo</span>.

-Hereâ€™s how to run the function:
+Here's how to run the function:

 ``` r
 out1 <- lm.gibbs(y=y, x=x, niter=1000,